pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 ### Deploy stacks

-Deploy each stack to its respective region
+After writing your infrastructure code, deploy each stack to its respective region

 ```bash
 pulumi up --stack prodwu2